-- Tree Removal Activity Notification Required.
-Any private property owner of developed property may remove up to a specified number of regulated trees based on property size shown in Table 95.25.1 within a 12-month period with the submittal of a Tree Removal Notification Form pursuant to subsection (2) of this section.
-For any tree removal that is beyond what is allowed in this section, a Tree Removal Permit is required pursuant to subsection (3) of this section.
-The following activities do not require the submittal of a Tree Removal Permit: - a.
-The tree is not a Landmark Tree.
-Landmark Tree removals are regulated pursuant to subsection (4) of this section; - b.
+- 1. Tree Removal Allowances.
+Any private property owner of developed property may remove up to a specified number of regulated trees based on property size shown in Table 95.25.1 within a 12-month period, without having to apply for a tree removal permit; provided that: - a.
+The tree is not a Landmark Tree pursuant to KZC 95.10(17)(d) and 95.23; - b.
 The tree removal does not result in less than the minimum number of regulated trees to remain on the subject property shown in Table 95.25.1.
-Trees that qualify as hazard or nuisance trees may be permitted for removal pursuant to subsection (6) of this section with approval of a tree removal permit and tree replacements based on the size of the removed trees shown in Table 95.25.2 below: - c.
-There is no active application for development activity for the subject property.
-Development activity within 12- or 24-months following tree removal may be subject to the limitations of subsection (5) of this section; and - d.
-All of the additional standards for tree removal and tree removal permits as described in subsections (3) through (10) of this section are met.
+Trees that qualify as hazard or nuisance trees may be permitted for removal pursuant to subsection (6) of this section with approval of a tree removal permit and tree replacements based on the size of the removed trees shown in Table 95.25.2 below; - There is no active application for development activity for the subject property.
+Development activity within 12- or 24-months following tree removal may be subject to the limitations of subsection (4) of this section; - d.
+All of the additional standards for tree removal and tree removal permits as described in subsections (3) through (9) of this section are met.